 The Montreal Tourist information center will be able to provide you with a long list of things to do and see while in Montreal.
 Some of our suggestions are the Montreal Biodome, Biosphere, Christ Church Cathedral, Marie-Reine-du-Monde Cathedral, Centre Bell, the Canadian Architecture Museum, the Montreal History Museum, the Leonard and Bina Ellen Art Gallery, Montreal Botanical Gardens and L'Île Notre-Dame.

-CanaDream has RV rental depots in locations across Canada.
+CanaDream has RV Experience locations across Canada.
 Be sure to visit our other tour pages for ideas about RV vacations in other provinces.